Why It’s Important to Start Using Push Notifications the Right Way

-These statistics are impressive, and it’s not surprising.
-An effective push notification can get your content in front your audience and offer them instant access to news, updates or information that you want them to see.
+An effective push notification can get your content in front of your audience and offer them instant access to news, updates or information that you want them to see.

 When users get a say on the kind of notifications they receive, they are much more receptive to them.
 For example, a user of a company’s internal communications app might only be interested to receive company updates related to their department but not about any other departments.
-Giving them the choice can be the difference between ignoring every notification or paying attention to at least some of them.
+Giving them the choice can be the difference between ignoring every notification or paying attention and taking action.

 Timeliness and urgency

-What is the right way to use push notifications?
+What is the right way to push notifications?

 Instant updates are not always the best choice for push notifications.
 Likewise, it’s not always the best solution to send multiple notifications in quick succession.
 There is a fine line between notifying someone and disrupting them from their daily tasks or routine.

-Notifications at the wrong time may not only be ignored, but they’ll also greatly increase the likelihood that the user will delete your app.
-Creating further noise for users only increases the levels of frustration they have towards your app, and your brand.
+Notifications at the wrong time may not only be ignored, but they can also greatly increase the likelihood that the user will delete your app.
+Creating further noise for users can increase the levels of frustration they have towards your app and potentially your brand.

 The best time to send push notifications is at times that are historically high in activity, based on your analytics.

 Using analytics to measure the performance of the push notification is important.
-Consider question like:
+Consider questions like:

 - What did the user do?

-- Did they unsubscribe from notifications after you made a particular push?
+- Did they unsubscribe from push notifications after a campaign?